 - You can fly into New Foundland and travel to Gros Morne on car after.

-- There’s 2 real roads in all of New Foundland to know about to get to Gros Morne.
+- There’s only 2 roads in all of New Foundland to get to Gros Morne.

 - Don’t just stick to Gros Morne National Park, there’s more to see outside of it (I’ll show you below).